GeoPlatform/CCB-Plugins/plugins/geoplatform-maps/README.txt

 3. Enjoy full pan and zoom control over your maps, toggle layers, view layer details, and launch the map in a separate application in your browser.

 == Changelog ==

+= 1.0.11 =
+* Added ability to toggle off title card and layers by adding "title=off" in shortcode.

 = 1.0.10 =
 * Added gallery retention upon plugin deactivation.